Chapter 9.3 Transport and Trading Routes

 Route Options

-Players will have their destination marked on their minimap, as long as the outposts connections remain active.
-Roads can be paved, and route markers can be placed, such as street lamps, buoys, and other construction that need to remain linked together in a chained radius to stay active.
-Players will gain some speed due to the road clearance, and will some of their transport legend in a % by passing these route markers.
-(Will need to follow spacing rules to apply.)
-This allows players to gain some transport legend, along the way, in the case that they do lose their transport to monsters, or to PVPers in PVP worlds.
+Players will have their destination marked on their minimap, as long as the outposts roads, rails, or other connections remain active.
+Connections are roads, or rails, or flight or water buoys linked.
+Constructions can buff vehicle speed due to the road clearance.
+Additional details such as street lamps, and fences strengthen the road's durability, and with spacing rules, are considered checkpoints.
+Checkpoints allow players to gain some transport legend, along the way, in the case that they do lose their transport to monsters, or to PVPers in PVP worlds.
 Or players can take unmarked paths, since it is less visible.
-Roads are only valid, and perform these actions, when it is fully linked to touch the radius of the target outpost.
+Sometimes it is safer to take unmarked paths.

 Route Protection

-Unlike properties and settlements that get notified of threats via a hub, routes only notify marker and road damage at the trading hub.
-Players are encouraged to have combat based wagons, or combat players/NPC to ride along for defense.
-Or scout paths to ensure monsters stay cleared from it, and to repair broken markers and destroyed paths.
-However, be wary that large and expensive loads will attract stronger monsters, even if on an unmarked route.
-Marked routes too close to each other will exponentially attract monsters, instead of splitting their attention.
+Unlike properties and settlements that get notified of threats via a hub, routes only notify marker and road damage at the linked trading hub.
+Players are encouraged to have combat based wagons, or combat players/NPC to ride along for defense, or scout paths to ensure monsters stay cleared from it, and to repair broken markers and destroyed paths.
+However, be wary that large and expensive loads will attract stronger monsters.
+Unmarked routes slow down the monster attraction, but doesn't nullify it.
+Use items like camouflage on unmarked roads to increase invisibility to monsters.
+Nature naturally creates unmarked roads where trees don't grow, to make vehicle usage easier, but you might hit roadblocks along the way, like places where the roads fully meet.

 Lessening Route Maintenance